the-real-nox/progbot/README.md

 2. The frontend requests the data now from the api-endpoint to render it out

 Note that the duration of holidays include weekends (first saturday and last sunday).
+Make sure to take a look at [the risks](#⚠️-third-party-data-based-risks-⚠️) of the script stopping to work.

 ## Filling the db
 We will make a request to `https://www.bmbwf.gv.at/Themen/schule/schulpraxis/termine/ferientermine_{year_start}_-_{year_end}.html`